 Rachel Aspinwall, PECo Artistic Director

-We want to push at the boundaries of what theatre is and to engage the widest possible audiences and participants including those who might otherwise have no access to it.
+We want to push the boundaries of what theatre is and to engage the widest possible audiences and participants including those who might otherwise have no access to it.

 Our work can be separated into the following interconnected areas: